Rank Dynamics for Functional Data: Introduction

 The paper is organized as follows.
-In Section 2, we discuss several measures for the central tendency and variation of the rank trajectories and also the estimation of the ranks and the corresponding measures.
-In Section 3, we introduce a time-dynamic model for ranked functional data and discuss the estimation of each component in the model.
-The asymptotic normality and the finite-sample performance of the proposed estimates are shown in Sections 4 and 5, respectively.
-In Section 6, we demonstrate rank dynamics for three scenarios including Z\"urich growth curves, house price trajectories and Major League Baseball data.
+In Section \ref{sec:decom}, we introduce a time-dynamic model for ranked functional data to quantify the temporal evolution of rank processes, which is a key contribution of this paper.
+In Section \ref{sec:sumstat}, we discuss several measures for the central tendency and variation of the rank trajectories, and in Section \ref{sec:est} the estimation of these population quantities.
+Asymptotic distributions and finite-sample performance of the proposed estimates are demonstrated in Sections \ref{sec:theory} and \ref{sec:simu}, respectively.
+Data illustrations are provided in Section \ref{sec:app}, where we demonstrate rank dynamics for three scenarios including Z\"urich growth curves, house price trajectories and Major League Baseball data.